Fragments of Memory

 Although he liked him, Truman refused to admit it.
 “Meeting my replacement.
 A delight akin to mincemeat pie.
 Does this mean I don’t have to go to a stuffy memorial about the fossilized geezer?”

 Shana eyes glinted with amusement.
-“No, you still need to demonstrate that you can deliver a well-reasoned and well-balanced piece before I can let you resume your prime slot.
+“No, you still need to demonstrate that you can deliver a well-reasoned and well-balanced piece before I can consider letting you resume your prime slot.
 Don’t think of Ali as replacing you.
 He’s actually doing you and the station a favor.
-He’ll comfort the audience, but he’ll put them to sleep.
-By the time you return, they can enjoy your tart story style again.”
+He’ll comfort the audience, but he may not give them a reason to tune in again and again.
+By the time you return, if you return, they may be happy to learn new facts despite your tart manner.”

 Truman threw his hand up between them.
 “What do you mean?
-I mean I understand the words, but why did you hire him then?”
+I mean I understand your words, but why did you hire Ali then?”

-“Because we aren’t under such strict censorship as NYC and other larger channels.
-He wants us to publish things the big streamers won’t touch.”
+“Because we aren’t under such strict censorship as NYC and other large channels.
+Ali wants us to publish things the big streamers won’t touch.”
 She saw Ali returning.
 “This is hush-hush.
 Not a word.”

-Later at home, Truman roughly pushed the toy bronze minotaur through his prized possession, a two-foot wide labyrinth of his favorite game from lonely evenings in high school days.
+Later at home, Truman roughly played with his prized possession, pushing a tiny bronze minotaur through a two-foot wide labyrinth, his favorite game of lonely evenings in high school days.
 Frustration churned in his stomach.
 Damn, Shana had half-fired him and now he had learned that she only half-meant it.
 Betrayal, mixed with confusion, bubbled inside him, threatening to overflow.

-His eyes wandered to a photo of Shana on his desk.
-Her luxurious blonde hair and wonderful body wouldn’t be in his pad as long as that Ali was in town.
+His eyes wandered to Shana’s miniature hologram in the center of the labyrinth.
+Her luxurious blonde hair and real body wouldn’t be in his pad as long as that Ali was in town.
 He thought Shana and he were in a relationship, or at least something close to it.

 Truman paced around his pad, trying to channel his anger into something productive.
 If he could create a solid appreciation piece, maybe some beautiful young listener would fall into his lap, filling the void Shana left behind.
 The thought was both hopeful and hollow, like grasping at straws in a storm.